pulinzhang/desktop-trading-manager/README.md

 ## Database

-The app stores all data in a SQLite database located in the user data directory:
+The app stores all data in a SQLite database under a `database` directory:
-- Windows: `%APPDATA%/desktop-trading-manager-app/trades.db`
+- **Packaged builds:** `database/trades.db` stored next to the application executable
-- macOS: `~/Library/Application Support/desktop-trading-manager-app/trades.db`
+- **Development runs:** `database/trades.db` stored in the project working directory

-- Linux: `~/.config/desktop-trading-manager-app/trades.db`
+Ensure the app has permission to create the `database` directory on first launch.

 ## Development